-View presentations given by participants at the ricca*ricca festa 2016 networking event.
+View presentations given by participants at ricca*ricca festa networking events.

 Asian TYA Network aims to understand the current situation of TYA (Theatre for Young Audiences) in East and Southeast Asia, also to connect TYA professionals of the region for promoting TYA within Asia and to develop long-term relationships and co-operation across countries.
 Asian TYA Network started in 2016, it is hosted by ACO Okinawa (host of ricca ricca*festa) and co-hosted by the Japan Foundation Asia Center.

 This was a unique opportunity to sit with a variety of professionals from all around Asia and to explore the work being created for young audiences in many of its countries but also to discuss what might lie ahead.

 I met many people of the ATYA network and members of TYA (CEO’s, festival directors, artistic directors and artists etc.) It was a good opportunity to share our experiences.

 Not only seeing our friends that we met before, but definitely meeting other artists from other countries, and having wonderful sharing moments was such a precious experience for me.

 Through the connections gained from this event, we have a possibility to build strong collaborations and long-term partnerships with professional TYA practitioners.

 It is a good strategy indeed for shows to appeal to both young and adult audiences, as it creates bonding and generates communication among generations.